-In this simulation, Dr. Nick Slamon discusses Pediatric airway readiness.
+In this 3D Recorded demonstration, Dr. Nick Slamon describes pediatric airway readiness.

 Dr. Nick Slamon

 Dr. Slamon completed medical school in 2001 at Temple University School of Medicine in Philadelphia PA.
 He then completed a residency in pediatrics and a fellowship in Pediatric Critical Care Medicine at the Nemours/duPont Hospital for Children in Wilmington Delaware.
 In addition he serves an Associate Professor of Pediatrics in the Clinical track at Thomas Jefferson University Hospital.
 From 2007 until June 2011 Dr. Slamon worked at the University of Florida as an attending in the 24 bed mixed cardiac and pediatric intensive care unit.
 He also served as the fellowship program director for his final two years in Gainesville, overseeing 2 fellows per class.
 He then returned to duPont in July of 2011 serving as the fellowship director and overseeing the expansion from a one fellow per year program to the current 3 fellow per year, 9 fellow program.